Hello friends + fellow makers. 👋🏽

 Changing my practise so I'm not just rushing through projects to finish + make 'more', but learning to make 'better'.
 Better decisions with the fabrics + the patterns I select.
 Making sure that all elements of the garments I choose to sew will suit my body, aesthetic + lifestyle.

 I am enjoying slowing down, taking the time to plan + curate a small collection of pieces that I love.
-I'm slowly working towards building a small + thoughtful wardrobe of pieces I love.
+I'm slowly working towards building a small + thoughtful wardrobe of pieces I know I'll enjoy wearing now + into the future.

 There is something incredibly special about the process of moving through concept design to competition, ending with a finished piece of clothing.
 Having the ability to make a garment that fits your body well + also makes you feel good when worn should not be underestimated - It's a freakin' super power!